noaHson86/signature-plugin/README.md

 # Readme

 The goal of this plugin is to provide a reliable way of detecting altered requests within you own network.
-Don't think of it as an extra layer of security, it's just a way too see if the request was changed while floating inside your own network.
+Don't think of it as an extra layer of security, it's just a way to see if the request was changed while floating inside your own network.

 ### config local